haydenwong7bm/inherited-glyphs-converter/README.md

  ### Command line

 	python . <file name>
- `-j` flag for Japanese unifiable variants and `-k` flag for Korean unifiable variants.
+ `-j` flag for using Japanese unifiable variants and `-k` flag for using Korean unifiable variants.

  ### Import module
     >>> from __main__ import *